Make the Most of Autumn in the South of Scotland

 Celebrate local

 There’s a multitude of local food and drink offerings wherever you look.
-With Scotland now accounting for 70% of the UK’s gin production it is perhaps no surprise you are spoilt for choice from Crafty Distillery in Newton Stewart to the newly opened Dark Art Distillery in Kirkcudbright.
-Whiskey is on offer at the Borders Distillery in Hawick and beer lovers should check out Stewart Brewing and their taproom in Loanhead.
-And in Galashiels, Tempest Brewing have a seasonal special – All the Leaves Are Brown.
+With Scotland now accounting for 70% of the UK’s gin production it is perhaps no surprise you are spoilt for choice from Crafty Distillery in Newton Stewart to Dark Art Distillery in Kirkcudbright.
+Whiskey is on offer at the Borders Distillery in Hawick while in Galashiels, Tempest Brewing are hosting their Oktoberfest after a four-year absence towards the end of September.

 Isle of Whithorn home to Steam packet Inn